£1600 + NEBDN Registration Fee (currently £485)

 Once the written examination has been passed the student can enter the practical part of the exam, it will consist of a number of OSCEs or Objective Structured Clinical Examinations.
 An OSCE is a multi-station examination in which candidates spend a fixed period of time at each station before moving on to the next.
 Stations may be set up in several different rooms.
 They require candidates to undertake a task, such as mixing impression material, setting out an instrument tray, or giving advice or an explanation to a real or simulated patient.

 The OSCE examination is held yearly at the end of January.
 During the covid-19 pandemic the NEBDN have moved the OSCE exam online and it differs slightly to the above structure.
-It is not been decided yet which route the OSCE’s will take in the future.
-We have mock revision in place for both types of examination’s as we have had students sit both OSCE scenario’s.
+It is not been decided yet which route the OSCE’s will continue with on a permanent basis but they will remain online until at least late 2023.
+We have tutored students through both routes so no students will be disadvantaged.